56th INTERNATIONAL SYMPOSIUM ON ESSENTIAL OILS

 Payment method

-Registration fees can be paid by card or by bank transfer using the below registration form (invoiced, an invoice will be sent via e-mail after the registration).
+Registration fees can be paid by card or by SEPA transfer (no SWIFT transfer) using the below registration form (invoiced, an invoice will be sent via e-mail after the registration).

 Account Holder: ASSOCIATION OLF'ACTIVE